Bootstrap/HTML Form with jQuery $.post method to submit data without refresh

 });

-Finally, the postresult parameter is used in the $.html jQuery function to display the returned data into the specified div.
+Finally, the postresult parameter is used in the $.html jQuery function to display the returned data in the specified div.

 Related links: Bootstrap Forms | PHP echo statement